MonsieurLoki/Pico/README.md

 - optional
     - implement an LCD 1602 display to show additional information
     - buzzer when temperature above MAX
-    - vary the fan speed depending on the temperature
+    - vary the fan speed depending on the temperature (with PWM)
+    - leds to indicate status
+    - potentiometer (ADC) to adjust reference temperature
     - etc